scalyr/scalyr-agent-2/benchmarks/README.md

 * Counters - those represent values which monotonically increase during the agent run time (think total number of disk write requests).

-Each benchmark can also have a "less is better" flag is associated with it.
+Each benchmark can also have a "less is better" flag associated with it.
 This flag represents a benchmark where smaller value is better (think duration or memory usage).
 On the other hand, there are benchmarks where larger value is better (think throughput).